top of page

 • Irritability, impatience, or anger

-• Perfectionism or workaholism
+• Perfectionism or work-driven intensity

 • Judgmental or critical thinking